tenoob/Phishing-Detection/README.md

 # Phishing-Detection

+As each coin has two sides, so does technology.
+On one hand, with the advancement in technology the lives are getting better, on the other hand, the ill use of technology is also increasing.
+The suspicious activities are increasing ranging from dos attacks, phishing, hacking etc. In this hackathon, we are concerned with the increasing phishing attacks.

-s a type of social engineering where an attacker sends a fraudulent (e.g., spoofed, fake, or otherwise deceptive) message designed to trick a person into revealing sensitive information to the attacker or to deploy malicious software on the victim's infrastructure like ransomware.
+Typically, Phishing is a type of social engineering where an attacker sends a fraudulent (e.g., spoofed, fake, or otherwise deceptive) message designed to trick a person into revealing sensitive information to the attacker or to deploy malicious software on the victim's infrastructure like ransomware.